The Best Chicken Marinade Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

 This marinade recipe works best for about 5 pounds of chicken.
-To make this delicious marinade, you’ll need the following:
+You’ll need:

 • Olive oil – Use a good quality extra virgin olive oil